Pierowheelz/ac-vent-controller/README.md

 * 3x 150mm Lead screws + copper nuts (4mm pitch ideal, but any will work)
 * DC-DC Buck convertor (LM2596S or similar)
 * DC power supply (8-35 V)
+* (optional) header-pin sockets for ESP32 and Stepper Drivers to allow quick removal/replacement
 * A handfull of M4 screws & nuts
 * Duct tape